-The "Alarms/Filter Parameters" menu displays the High O_2 alarms, low-pressure alarm setpoints, and the filter alarm settings.
+The "Alarms/Filter Parameters" menu displays the High O2 alarms, low-pressure alarm setpoints, and the filter alarm settings.
 The toggle next to each alarm allows the user to select which alarms they desire to enable, if any.

-If any alarms are enabled and their conditions are met, it will trigger the alarm relay as well as an audible alarm buzzer.
+If any alarms are enabled and their conditions are met, it will trigger the 24V alarm relay as well as an audible alarm buzzer.
 To simulate this, see Troubleshooting Menu.

-The bell button in the bottom-right allows access to the Alarm Status screen, if any alarms are enabled this button will also display on the home screen.
+The bell button on the home screen allows access to the Alarm Status screen, if any alarms are enabled this button will display on the home screen.